eirikhanasand/lsm/README.md

 1. Add it to the `~/.gemrc` file using the following command:
 `gem source -a https://<username>:<token>@trial9apndc.jfrog.io/artifactory/api/gems/ruby/`
 2. If anonymous access is allowed `gem source -a https://<id>.jfrog.io/artifactory/api/gems/ruby/` can be used.
-3. To view a list of sources and their resolutions use `gem source --list`.
+3. To view a list of sources and their resolutions use `gem sources`.
 4. To store the credential in `~/.gem/credentials` use `curl -u <email>%40<email_domain>:<token> https://<id>.jfrog.io/artifactory/api/gems/ruby/api/v1/api_key.yaml > ~/.gem/credentials`
 5. `gem install <PACKAGE>` or explicitly `gem install <PACKAGE> --source https://trial9apndc.jfrog.io/artifactory/api/gems/ruby`